osartun/Backbone.Undo.js/README.md

 	// or
 	Backbone.Undo.addUndoType(types);

-An undo-type generates the data of an undo-action for a specific event and has an undo and redo method which know how to undo and redo the action.
-With the `addUndoType()` method you can add or overwrite one or more of these undo-types.
-To understand how this works you have to know the structure of an undo-type:
+With the `addUndoType()` method you can add or overwrite one or more UndoTypes.
+You can call it with the two arguments `type` and `callbacks` or with an object in which all keys are `type`s and their values `callbacks` to perform a bulk action.

-*   `type` is the name of the event the undo-type is made for.
-For example `"add"`, `"change"` or `"reset"`.
+* `type` The name of the event this UndoType is made for.
+In terms of Backbone events: `"add"`, `"remove"`, `"reset"`, `"change"`, etc.
-*   `on` is the function that generates the data necessary to undo or redo the action.
-It returns an object with the keys `"object"`, `"before"` and `"after"`
-*   `undo` is the function which executes the actual undoing.
-It gets `object`, `before` and `after` the values `on` had returned as arguments as well as a copy of the whole object `on` returned in case it needs more data.
-*   `redo` is the function which executes the actual redoing.
-As `undo` it gets `object`, `before`, `after` and a copy of the object `on` returned as arguments.
+* `callbacks` An object with the funcitions `"on"`, `"undo"`, `"redo"` and optionally `"condition"`

-An example.
-If we want to add the undo-type `"reset"` (which is already built-in) we can do the following:
+*Example*: If we want to overwrite the UndoType `"reset"` with the functions defined in the example above we can do the following:

     Backbone.Undo.addUndoType("reset", {
         "on": function (collection, options) {
-            // The "on" method gets the arguments the type (here: "reset")
-            // would get if it was bound to the object return {
-                object: collection,
-                before: options.previousModels,
-                after: _.clone(collection.models) // We use a copy of the current state instead of storing a reference }
+            …
         },
         "undo": function (collection, before, after) {
-            // Reset the collection with the previous models collection.reset(before);
+            …
         },
         "redo": function (collection, before, after) {
-            collection.reset(after);
+            …
          }
     });

-You can also define several undo-types by passing an object to `addUndoType`
+You can also define several UndoTypes at once by passing an object to `addUndoType`

 	Backbone.Undo.addUndoType({
-		"reset": {...},
+		"reset": {
+		   "on": …
+		   "undo": …
+		   "redo": …
+		},
-		"add": {...},
+		"add": {
+		   "on": …
+		   "undo": …
+		   "redo": …
+		},
-		"customevent": {...}
+		"customevent": {
+		   "on": …
+		   "undo": …
+		   "redo": …
+		}
 	});

+#### changeUndoType

+	Backbone.Undo.changeUndoType(type, callbacks);
+	// or
+	Backbone.Undo.changeUndoType(types);

+If you want to change just one or more functions of an already added or built-in UndoType `changeUndoType` is the way to go.
+It works just like `addUndoType` with the difference that there must already be an UndoType for the specified `type` and you don't have to pass all `callbacks` functions.

+	Backbone.Undo.changeUndoType("reset", {
+	    "condition": …
+	})

+Pass an object to perform a bulk action:

+	Backbone.Undo.changeUndoType({
+	    "reset": {
+	        "condition": …
+	    },
+	    "add": {
+	        "on": …
+	        "undo": …
+	    },
+	    "customevent": {
+	        "redo": …
+	    }
+	})

+#### removeUndoType

+	Backbone.Undo.removeUndoType(type);
+	// or
+	Backbone.Undo.removeUndoType(types);

+Call `removeUndoType` to remove an existing UndoType.
+Pass the type of the UndoType you want to remove as the argument or pass an array of types if you want to remove several at once.

+	Backbone.Undo.removeUndoType("reset");

+Pass an array to perform a bulk action:

+	Backbone.Undo.removeUndoType(["reset", "add", "customevent"]);

+If you just want to suspend an UndoType for a limited amount of time, making use of the `"condition"` property might be more adequate:

+	Backbone.Undo.changeUndoType("reset", {"condition": false});

 ## Problems that may occur